 If you are making normal progress towards your school degree, but you need more time than was authorized on your I-20 form, you need to meet with your Designated School Official (DSO).
 You must do this before the program end date on your current I-20.

 If you fail to request an extension of your I-20 form before the program end date, you will be out of status.
 If this happens to you, you must meet with your DSO immediately.
-While each case is different, you will generally have the following options available:
+While each case is different, you will generally have two options available, either:

-The key thing is to act quickly, no matter what you decide.
+The key is to act quickly, no matter what you decide.